thealexcons/newsapi-go/README.md

 GetSources(category string, language string, country string) []Source
 ```
+You can look in the `const.go` file to see what country and language codes are available, the categories and the sorting methods.

 ## Example Usage
 Here is an example program using the [Top Headlines endpoint](https://newsapi.org/docs/endpoints/top-headlines):